Why post-Merkel government in Germany can increase pressure on Bolsonaro?

 “Germany is Europe’s engine.
 The bloc goes wherever it goes.
 If Germany doesn’t support the deal, the bloc won’t.
 And if that keeps happening, especially now that the Greens have significant power, the pressure to that Brazil changes its environmental policies grows,” he said.

 Maiara and Aline point out, however, that the new German government should not seek a visible break with Brazil.
-This happens because of the country’s diplomatic tradition, the fact that Brazil is not considered a strategic partner, and the Brazilian elections of 2022.
+This happens both because of the country’s diplomatic tradition, the fact that Brazil is a considered strategic partner and because of the Brazilian elections of 2022.

 “I don’t believe in a rupture in the medium term.
 In 2022, there are elections in Brazil and there may be a change in the country’s command.
 I believe that the Germans will wait for the outcome of the dispute to see what line to adopt in relation to Brazil,” says Maiara.